directive0/HeadsUp/README.md

 - os (included with python)
 - time (included with python)

-If these modules are not already present on your machine they should be easy to install with Apt-get, Pip like so:
+If these modules are not already present on your machine they should be easy to install with apt-get, pip like so:

 `sudo apt-get install python3 python3-dev python3-pygame python3-pip`